kmno/kmno/README.md

-# 💫 About Me:
+# 💫 Hey Everyone, I'm Kamran!
- I believe in technology, I believe in creativity, and together, they lead us to a great world and amazing life.
+ A passionate Mobile Enginner with believe in technology, I believe in creativity, and together, they lead us to a great world and amazing life.

 ## 🌐 Socials: